adrien19/chronoqueue-pythonsdk/README.md

 # Chronoqueue Python SDK

-The Chronoqueue Python SDK provides a simple and intuitive interface for interacting with the Chronoqueue service using gRPC.
+The official Python SDK for the Chronoqueue service.
+Seamlessly integrate and manage Chronoqueue functionalities in Python applications.
+Provides an intuitive interface for interacting with the Chronoqueue service using gRPC, with optional SSL/TLS support.
+Designed for both development and production environments.

+## Key Features:

+* Easy Integration: Intuitive classes and methods that align with Chronoqueue's core features.
+* gRPC Support: Efficiently communicate with the Chronoqueue service using gRPC.
+Optional SSL/TLS: Toggle SSL/TLS support based on your environment and security needs.
+* Comprehensive Documentation: Includes a user guide, API reference, tutorials, and more to ensure smooth implementation.
+* Unit Tests: Equipped with pytest based unit tests to ensure reliability and ease of development.

 ## Table of Contents